monetha/js-verifiable-data/README.md

 1. `PassportLogicRegistry` - responsible for telling digital identities, which behaviour version to use
 1. `PassportFactory` - responsible for digital identity creation

-Monetha has already deployed this set of contracts on Ropsten test network and Mainnet network.
+Monetha has already deployed this set of contracts on Ropsten and Mainnet networks.

 The contract addresses deployed on Ropsten: